XKSH/numerical/README.md

 # Numerical methods course
 ## Description
-Almost everyone nowdays are directly in contact with numerical methods, monst of the time unknowingly.
-For me this course is to get deeper understanding for the fundamentals of numerical methods in computing.
+Almost everyone nowdays are directly in contact with numerical methods, most of the time unknowingly.
+For me this course is to get better understanding for the fundamentals of numerical methods in computing.
+The methods written here are not optimized and most likely not even near to professional level.

 ## Methods
-Following methdos are preliminary planned to be studied, with an example of their uses.i
+Following methdos are preliminary planned to be studied, with an example of their uses.

 ### Root finding